Overview

 To create and design Hotspots, you will need the UserGuiding Chrome Extension.
 If you haven't already, click here to download it.

-Click on the Hotspots page, then click on create a new Hotspot Group.
+• Click on the Hotspots page, then click on "Create a Hotspot Group".

 Note: Since Hotspots placed on a specific page are held as groups, first you need to create a Hotspot Group, then you can make the singular hotspots.